 Onions have a high concentration of phytochemicals that help to improve immunity.
 These plants are also rich in vitamin C. Onions also contain chromium, and this is important for the regulation of blood sugar levels.
 You can also use the plants to reduce inflammation and heal infections.
 The plants also contain an element known as quercetin, which helps in preventing cancer.

-Before planting onions, you need to prepare your garden with necessary manure and compost.
+Before planting onions, you need to prepare your garden with the necessary manure and compost.
 When applying inorganic fertilizers, it is best to stick to nitrogen-based products.
 Sulfur-based fertilizers usually make the onions highly pungent.
-The onion seeds should be spaced at a half an inch and should be planted one inch deep in the soil.
+The onion seeds should be spaced at half an inch and should be planted one inch deep in the soil.

 What should every survivor plant in his garden?